kc-np/PRG1/README.md

 # PRG1

-PRG1 is a module in semester 1.1 of the CSF course, focusing on Python language.
+PRG1 (Programming 1) is a module in semester 1.1 of the CSF course in Ngee Ann Polytechnic, focusing on Python language.

 This repository contains my Python code written for the module's assignment.